Yusuf560-ui/Car-Clustering-Project/README.md

 - Scatterplots for multivariate analysis of numerical columns
 - Feature Engineering: Dropped the "name" columns and one-hot encode
 - Experimented with both KMeans and Hierarchical clustering
-- Evaluation on both algorithm with Silhoeutte score showed 4 as optimal cluster value
+- Evaluation on both algorithm with Silhoeutte score showed 4 as optimal number of clusters

 ---